An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: - Proof of Theorem

 \begin{theorem*} Algorithm \ref{algo:heuristic} returns an approximate barycenter $\bar P'$ supported on a subset of $S$ for which $\phi(\bar P') \leq 2 \cdot \phi(\bar P)$, where $\bar P$ is a barycenter, and there is a non-mass splitting optimal transport realizing this bound.
 Further $|\bar P'|\leq \sum_{i=1}^N |P_i| - N + 1$. \end{theorem*}

 \proof{} First, recall that the output $\bar P'$ of Algorithm \ref{algo:nonmasssplit} (Step $2$) always satisfies $\text{supp}(\bar P') \subset S$.
-Further, Algorithm \ref{algo:nonmasssplit} will always return a measure that has a corresponding non-mass splitting transport.
-As $\bar P_\text{org}$ from Algorithm \ref{algo:2approx} (Step $1$) is not changed in the final iteration, neither is its optimal transport, so the returned non-mass splitting transport is also optimal.
-Next, note all approximate barycenters $\bar P_\text{org}$ computed in Step $1$ have a support that satisfies $|\bar P_\text{org}|\leq \sum_{i=1}^N |P_i| - N + 1$.
-This holds because Algorithm \ref{algo:2approx} finds a vertex of the feasible region, which guarantees the sparsity bound from Corollary \ref{sparsecor} is satisfied \cite{abm-16}.
+Further, Algorithm \ref{algo:nonmasssplit} always returns a measure that has a corresponding non-mass splitting transport.
+As $\bar P_\text{org}$ from Algorithm \ref{algo:2approx} (Step $1$) is not changed in the final run of Algorithm \ref{algo:nonmasssplit}, the returned non-mass splitting transport is optimal.
+Further, recall that all approximate barycenters $\bar P_\text{org}$ computed in Step $1$ have a support that satisfies $|\bar P_\text{org}|\leq \sum_{i=1}^N |P_i| - N + 1$.
 This transfers to the sparsity of $\bar P'$ returned by Algorithm \ref{algo:heuristic}.